ni/instrumentstudio-plugins/labview/examples/Game of Life/README.md

 # Game of Life - InstrumentStudio Plugin Example

-This InstrumentStudio plugin example illustrates how to host Conway's Game of Life simulation LabVIEW code seamlessly in InstrumentStudio environment.
+This InstrumentStudio plugin example illustrates how to host Conway's Game of Life simulation LabVIEW code seamlessly within the InstrumentStudio environment.

 - This example allows the user to specify the size of the game board and the update interval between generations.